binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### [Serverless](https://github.com/anaibol/awesome-serverless) {#cloud-countermeasures-serverless}

 Serverless is another form of separation of concerns, or decoupling.
 Serverless is yet another attempt to coerce Software Developers into abiding by the Object Oriented (OO) [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) principles that the vast majority of Developers never quite understood.
-Serverless forces the microservice way of thinking.
+Serverless forces a microservice way of thinking.

 Serverless mandates the reactive, event driven approach that insists that our code features stand alone without the tight coupling of many services that we often use.
 Serverless forces us to split our databases from our business logic.
 Serverless goes a long way to forcing us to write [testable code](https://blog.binarymist.net/2012/12/01/moving-to-tdd/), and as I have said so many times, testable code is good code, code that is easy to maintain and extend, thus abiding by the [Open/closed principle](https://en.wikipedia.org/wiki/Open/closed_principle).

 Serverless raises the bar in terms of abstraction, but at the same time allows you to focus on the code, which as a Developer, is preferred.

 With AWS Lambda, you only pay when your code executes, as opposed to paying for machine instances, or as with Heroku, the entire time your application is running on their compute stack, even if the application code is not executing.
-AWS Lambda and similar offerings allow granular costing, thus passing on cost savings due to many customers all using the same hardware.
+AWS Lambda and similar offerings allow granular costing, passing on cost savings due to many customers all using the same hardware.

 AWS Lambda and similar offerings allow us to avoid thinking about machine/OS and language environment patching, compute resource capacity, or scaling.
 You are now trusting your CSP to do these things.
 There are [no maintenance windows](https://aws.amazon.com/lambda/faqs/#scalability) or scheduled downtimes.
 Lambda is also currently free for up to one million requests per month, and does not expire after twelve months.
 This in itself is quite compelling.